Track two - freedom of bleach

 As I was in California for three months, I decided to record an album as a sort of companion to the short film.
 Also entitled Beached, it has lots of Midler classics like The Rose, Wind Beneath My Wings and I Think it’s Gonna Rain Today and I also slipped in a song I wrote Turn the Lights Back On.

-Darling reader: bit of trivia - I sang that song live on a show called Loose Lips hosted by Melinda Messenger and Richard Arnold.
-The producers suggested I mime along to the track and I said: “I don’t know how to mime.”
-My green room guests were Kym Mazelle and Woody, a cute black Labrador who was modelling pet accessories.
+Darling reader: bit of trivia - I sang that song live on Loose Lips , a TV show hosted by Melinda Messenger and Richard Arnold.
+The producers suggested I mime along to the track, to which I replied: “I don’t know how to mime.”
+My green room guests were Kym Mazelle and Woody, a sweet black Labrador who was modelling pet accessories.

 I had arrived.